International Citizenship Law

 China‘s Social Credit System

 Does China’s Social Credit System lead the way to a dystopian future?
-In this online symposium in cooperation with Verfassungsblog as well as in this paper, leading scholars take sides in this controversy concerning an unparalleled effort of social engineering.
+In an online symposium in cooperation with Verfassungsblog as well as in this paper, leading scholars take sides in this controversy concerning an unparalleled effort of social engineering.
 Liav Orgad and Wessel Reijers take a closer look at the implications for citizenship in their EUI working paper.

 Governing global migration is one of the most pressing issues of our time.
 With more than 250 million international immigrants, the question of how citizenship should be distributed has become a controversial issue, morally and politically.
 Traditionally, international law has not regulated nationality law; naturalization requirements remain the last stronghold of national sovereignty.
 This project advances the establishment of a new subfield in public international law—International Citizenship Law (ICIL)—which would govern nationality law.
 It asks a critical and timely question: What should be the international norms and structure in setting up requirements for naturalization and, more broadly, for granting citizenship?